littensy/flamework-gateways-mod/README.md

 🛡️ Guards - Block certain requests before they are processed

-🤣 Pipes - Transform and validate parameters passed to requests
+📞 Pipes - Transform and validate parameters passed to requests

-💐 Decorators - I want decorators

 ## 🌻 Motivation

-I prefer my packages unfinished and unstable.
-But when I ran `npm install @flamework/networking` and saw high-quality code, I absolutely knew that things had to change.

-`flamework-gateways-mod` makes sure to provide only the dumbest learning curves.
-It is designed to look like, but fall short of, objectively better solutions.
+This is mainly a personal project to handle remotes with classes and decorators.

+## ⚠️ Limitations

+❌ Client-side RemoteFunctions are not supported
+ - It is difficult for the server to safely determine whether a client remote is a function or an event.

 ## 🔌 Installation